ll7/paf22/doc/03_research/08_use_cases.md

     * [Sources](#sources)
 <!-- TOC -->

+---

 ## 1. Control loss due to bad road condition

 ### Description

-The ego-vehicle loses control due to bad conditions on the road and it must recover, coming back to its original lane.
+The ego-vehicle loses control due to bad conditions on the road, and it must recover, coming back to its original lane.

 ### Pre-condition(Event)

-loss of control
+Loss of control

 ### Driving functions